We

 voice he heard saying it was definitely an

 American.
-While
+When

 he makes a crude drawing of what he saw,